Published 02 Jul 2025

 Why do I need to know about myopia?

 For this reason, preventing myopia in children, or at the very least keeping it to a minimum, is crucial in preserving vision through to adulthood.
-The good news is optometrists and parents now have a range of options at their disposal to reduce myopia progression.
+The good news is optometrists and parents now have a range of options at their disposal to help reduce myopia progression.

 How can I support my child to prevent myopia?